docksal/boilerplate-magento-demo/README.md

 # Docksal powered Magento CE Installation

-This is a sample vanilla Magento CE installation pre-configured for use with Docksal.
+This is a sample Magento CE installation with default content pre-configured for use with Docksal.

 Features:

-- Vanilla Magento CE
+- Magento CE with predefined content
 - `fin init` example

 ## Setup instructions